 Mr. Frament vigorously advocates for those who have been injured as a result of someone’s negligence.
 He represents his clients with the upmost passion and determination.
 He practices primarily in the field of civil litigation, including personal injury, medical malpractice, products liability, automobile accidents, legal malpractice, premises liability and commercial litigation.
-Mr. Frament was elected and currently serves as Village Justice for the Village of Scotia.
+Mr. Frament was elected and served until 2019 as Village Justice for the Village of Scotia.

-Mr. Frament was given the honor of being a SuperLawyer in 2014 and 2015 because of his excellence in the field of law.
-This honor is limited to no more than five percent of the attorneys in New York State.
-He has also been nationally recognized as an Advocate by the American Association of Justice, National College of Advocacy.
+Mr. Frament has also been nationally recognized as an Advocate by the American Association of Justice, National College of Advocacy.

 - Admitted, New York State